 - All transfers

 On Day 16 of the main trip, fly from Varanasi to Kathmandu, Nepal, where we’ll check in to our hotel and meet our local Trip Leader.
-Tonight enjoy a Welcome Dinner with fellow travelers, followed by chance to meet a local Nepali woman who has reached the summit of Everest three times and have the opportunity to talk with her about her experiences.
+Tonight enjoy a Welcome Dinner with fellow travelers, followed by a chance to meet a local Nepali woman who has reached the summit of Everest three times and the opportunity to talk with her about her experiences.